lumigo-io/SAR-async-lambda-metrics/README.md

       TimeoutSeconds: <defaults to 300>
       KinesisStreamArn: <ARN for the Kinesis stream if EventSourceType is Kinesis>
       KinesisStreamBatchSize: <defaults to 100>
+      RecordLambdaUsageMetrics: <"true" or "false">
+      RecordLambdaCostMetric: <"true" or "false">
 ```

 To do the same via CloudFormation or the Serverless framework, you need to first add the following `Transform`: